What to tell your child before surgery

 Toddlers (1-3 years old)

 Prepare your toddler the day before.
 They are learning to be independent so let them help by giving them choices in what to bring on their day of surgery, such as what toy, favorite animal, and/or blanket to bring.
-They like to master new things and understand basic information when given in small amounts.
 Remind them that the hospital is a safe place.

 Preschoolers (3-5 years old)

 Prepare preschoolers three days in advance.
 Talk to your child about the hospital and remind them it is a safe place where children just like themselves come to see the doctor.
 Give simple and honest explanations and answers.
 Let them know what the surgery will fix.
 Let them know that the nurses and doctors wear special clothes because of the "germ thing."
-Play is how children learn.
-Playing doctor at home prior to the hospital visit allows children to act out their knowledge of what the medical experience means.
+Since play is how children learn, play "doctor" at home to allow children to act out their knowledge of what the medical experience means.
 If your child talks about being scared, help him/her to find ways to cope; hold hands, read a book about the hospital, sing or count.
 Remember technical words are hard to grasp.
 Listed below are examples of softer language:

 - Blood pressure cuff: "will give your arm a hug"